Institutionals and private Investors

 Sources: voting rights notifications, shareholders identification (share register, IHS Markit)

 Major shareholders of Uniper SE

-Another major shareholder is the institutional investor BlackRock, which, according to a 2019 voting rights notification, directly and indirectly holds more than 3% of Uniper shares.
-According to the latest shareholder identification analysis from the end of June 2020 and according to information from the Uniper shareholder register, the 3% reporting threshold is not being reached by any other investor.
+According to the latest shareholder identification analysis from the end of December 2020, the reporting threshold of 3% is not being reached by any other investor.